Chain¶

 Chain Orphans rolls into the L2 Flow Tracing app's L2 Exceptions sheet under

 check_type='Chain Orphans'.
-A required-but-missing child firing surfaces with the parent firing's id + timestamp so you can investigate why the chain broke (rail SQL error, missing data, manual posting that bypassed automation, etc).
+A required-but-missing child firing surfaces with the parent firing's id + timestamp so you can investigate why the chain broke (a rail SQL error, missing data, or a manual posting that bypassed automation).

 When a chain row's children entry resolves to a TransferTemplate